rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 * Run "`> vagrant ssh`".
 This should succeed.
 * Run "`$ exit`".
 * Run "`> vagrant destroy`" to turn off the machine and delete it completely from your system.
 Answer "`y`" to confirm deletion.

+## Common errors and issues

+### Virtualization disabled

+Symptoms:

+- `vagrant up` command says it has timed out.
+- If you open Virtualbox and attempt to create or open a 64-bit VM, it will display an error.

+Some hardware vendors ship computers with hardware virtualization turned off by default.
+If you see that Vagrant is timing out in attempting to create your virtual machines, you may have to dig into your BIOS settings to enable virtualization.

+### SSH.exe is not found on the path

+If you are receiving this error, you have added the wrong value to your PATH variable.
+Double-check that the directory you added to your PATH contains an executable named `ssh.exe`.
+If not, you need to find that executable on your disk and add the correct directory to your PATH.